autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

 Back in February, Jaz and I drove to Long Beach, WA for a photo shoot.
 The journey from Seattle is about 3 and a half hours, and once you get off I-5, the landscape begins to exhale the iconic eeriness of rural Washington.
 Winding roads lead you through misty lowlands, old growth forests, and drowsy logging towns that toe the seam of here and *there*.
 It's easy to see why David Lynch chose this kind of place for *Twin Peaks.* Here it feels like every tree portends your doom.

 One such town, Montesano, was where we stopped for gas, an unassuming Chevron adjacent to a small, even more unassuming shopping complex.
-The concrete buildings felt especially unnatural among the verdant stillness of the hillside, as if they weren't meant to be there and you weren't meant to see them.
+The concrete buildings felt especially unnatural among the verdant stillness of the hillside, as if they weren't meant to be there and  *you* certainly weren't meant to see them.

 Across from the gas station was a small consignment shop, with no signage or branding but a big "OPEN" sign.
 We'd been wanting to find some sort of weapon or prop for the shoot, so we thought we'd take a look before we got back on the road.